June 2019 Trainee spotlight

 After several decades of research, we now understand that there is a long transition period from normal aging to dementia onset.
 Previous association studies, imaging, and autopsy work had hinted that olfactory functions might be indicative of an underlying neurodegenerative disorder like AD.

 The goal of my research was to evaluate if odor identification was related to the Alzheimer's disease process in-vivo.
 We sought to use odor identification as a measure of change and investigate its association with severity markers of AD in both cross-section and over time.

 What excites you most about your research?

 I'm really curious.
 Doing research enables me to continuously learn.
 I was able to work in a field that is multi-modal with almost no boundaries.
 I am able to learn about imaging, genetics, biochemistry, cardiovascular health, treatments, side effects, co-morbidities, and environmental risk factors.
 I love teaching and presenting.
 Part of doing research is to share what you are doing.
 This gives me a creative outlet and a sense of progress, in addition, I get feedback, which has incredible value.
 I was really lucky throughout my PhD; I got to be on the news several times.
-I have had amazing opportunities: 1) to see a research centre start from nothing and evolve into a huge enterprise (700+ participants with 350+ annual follow-ups) 2) to meet and talk to participants year after year and update them on research 3) to be part of two clinical trials 4) to travel to multiple conferences 5) to meet incredible people.
+I have had amazing opportunities:

 If you could go back in time and give your "younger self" advice, what would you do differently?